Chile–Spain relations: Cultural cooperation

 Chile hosts a Spanish Cultural Center in Santiago.
 In 2007, the twinning between the cities of Plasencia (Spain) and Santiago (Chile) was established to celebrate the fifth centenary of the birth of Inés Suárez, highlighting her important milestone as a precursor of the leadership of women and equal opportunities in South America, and opening great possibilities in the field of industry, tourism or culture.
+The cities of Benidorm (Spain) and Viña del Mar (Chile) are also twinned, both recognized as "tourist capitals".

 Trade

 In 2002, Chile signed a free trade agreement with the European Union (which includes Spain).
 In 2018, trade between Chile and Spain totaled $3.2 billion.
 Spanish multinational companies such as Banco Bilbao Vizcaya Argentaria, Banco Santander, Mapfre and Zara, among others, operate in Chile.
 Several brands of Chilean wine can be found throughout Spain.